-As the prescription component to your health care, Medicare Part D helps to add coverage to your original Medicare plan.
-There is also an option to add Medicare Part D to some Medicare Private-Fee-For-Service Plans, Medicare Medical Savings Accounts Plans and Medicare Costs Plans.
-You can also opt to get Medicare Part D as part of your health insurance coverage instead of a stand-alone plan by opting for a Medicare Advantage plan, which typically includes Part D.
+As the prescription component to Medicare, Medicare Part D helps to add coverage to your original Medicare plan.
+You can also add Medicare Part D to some Medicare Private-Fee-For-Service Plans, Medicare Medical Savings Accounts Plans and Medicare Costs Plans.
+You can also opt to get Medicare Part D as part of your health insurance coverage instead of a stand-alone plan by opting for a Medicare Advantage plan, which typically includes Medicare Part D.

-You pay a monthly premium to get access to a network of pharmacies in the plan.
+You pay a monthly premium for Medicare Part D to get access to a network of pharmacies in the plan.
 Instead of paying full price for your prescriptions at these in-network pharmacies, you would pay a fraction of the cost usually in the form of a small copayment.
-This helps to lower your prescriptions costs.
+This helps to lower your prescription costs.

 Medicare Part D covers the cost of your prescription drugs.
 However, there are specific rules to follow to ensure your expenses are covered.
 For instance, your plan may restrict the amount of medication you are able to purchase or refill per visit.
 You may also require approval for your medication before the pharmacy can fill your prescription.
 Your plan may also require that your doctor prescribes a generic, or less expensive alternative to name brand drugs if one is available to treat your condition.

 How Much Does Drug Coverage Cost With Medicare Part D?